mono/SkiaSharp/README.md

 1d5127327111e00d0e4530adae73b11ad2ee3f42

+It has been further updated to Xamarin's Skia fork, so up to:

+c25b614b7c17b9d865b0cafea8ba3203dc386d2e

+This fork contains many missing features, like font selection and text rendering.

-There are still many missing types from the C API, among those, text APIs
+There are still many missing types from the C API.